madslug17/AgeofAshes/Session_Notes.md

 Hal has a book embroidered "Among Hereditary Arcana by Halcyonificarion".
 It's his new sorceror spellbook!
 He inscribes *Ray of Enfeeblement* into it.

 Fable, Gus, and Asemar pay 16GP to transfer armor runes to their own armor.

+# Session 12

+*Three weeks later...*

+"Fall is starting.
+Breachill has named us as heroes and our reputation is spreading across Isger.
+Breachill is growing and Rorsk of Tuskhead Stoneworking received 200 Gold and has began repairs on the citadel.
+First floors are being renovated.
+An arcane library is taking shape along with temple shrines to Iomedae, healing quarters, and new stairs to the lower levels.
+Voz and Calmont were tried for arson and necromancy.
+They were sent to a prison in Elidir.
+Voz's book shop is going for sale.
+Alak Stagram has returned to the Order of the Nail.
+He is respectful, but disappointed he could not recover his signet ring.
+He has no qualms with us owning the citadel.
+The Pickled Ear is booming full of denizens and goblins.
+The Bramblebashers use the tunels from The Pickled Ear as a route from the citadel to Breachill.

+Fable trained acrobatics, Hal is making a book: "Among Arcane Hereditary", his spellbook, and helping with the library.
+Gus helped out here and there with the temple and healing quarters.
+Asemar earned income and Mo' wprked at Lamond's Lament and dumpster-dove.

+*Oathday Morning*

+## Breachill

+### Tuskhead Stoneworking Warehouse

+Fable awakes at home.
+Rorsk says the quarry caved in and he needs our help.
+Workers at the citadel could have more information.
+Fable puts out the Halcyon Brigade signal and we all meet at the Wizard's Grace.

+### Wizard's Grace

+We catch up.
+Fable informs us the quarry caved in.

+## Hellknight Hill

+Gus goes to see Bumble.

+Hal gives the stoneworkers water bottles and Rice Krispies treats.
+He asks about the collapse.
+Some of the small explosives may have gone off and blew up the entrance to the quarry.
+Dmiri went to investigate the explosion.
+She was hired as an investigator to investigate the explosion.
+It was an executive decision by Greta.
+Rorsk was the supervisor of the project.
+Hal cautions them on the explosion **Combat!**

+Two creatures fly off of the citadel and attack us.
+They look like mangled children bodies.

+Gus goes to the arcane library and knows that we encountered two Zebubs.
+They are Hell's messengers and spies.
+They can pass what they observe to other creatures.
+They are formed by the souls of tortured children.
+Fable remembers she saw one back in Breachill when Mo' was deciphering Voz's journal.

+We leave for the quarry (~ 1-2 miles away)

+## Quarry

+We've been here the previous weeks during the repairs.
+In the center of the quarry a cloaked body is hunched over a pentagram.
+There are three other bodies (Two half-orc and one human) evenly spaces in the pentagram.

+We proceed down the switchbacks to the bottom of the quarry.
+Fable slings a rock down at the cloaked body and it falls over.

+We reach the bottom.

+Hal detects the lingering magic of a devil summoning ritual in the pentagram.

+Gus finds that they were whipped before they were killed with a slicing weapon.

+Body of Hobgoblin and two associates.
+Dmiri and cohorts of Bloody Blade mercenaries!
+They are dead.
+Mo' killed them by telling them to become mercenaries!

+A bearded devil emerges from the cave. **Combat!**

+A few imps join him.
+Hal gets infected by devil blood and passes out.

+All the devils fade away.

+### The Cave

+Gus finds some footprints that takes us to the citadel and Breachill.

+## Breachill

+A pyre is outside of the Breachill Archives.

+## Breachill Archives

+Jorell Blacktusk is outside the archives , bloodied, but alive.
+The pyre appears to be books and documents burning.
+Jorell says a hellknight woman berated them for foregetting their traditions.
+She burned their most recent documents.
+She struck Jorell with her whip.
+She kept saying, "The venom of the mind poisons the body."
+She told Jorell to tell us that she is in the Crimson Tide Wood outside of town.
+Hal offers him the book he had and says, "She didn't get all the books.
+Here." and gives him the book.

+She had a whip and sword.
+Her armor wasa muscular with a sleek helmet that looked well-worn.
+Gus puts out the fire with the well water from nearby.
+Hal stays with Jorell.

+## Breachill Town Hall

+Scribes and others are watching the windows cautiously, definitely cowering in fear.
+The scribes go and get Greta.
+Greta asks what happened, and we inform her Dmiri was killed by a Barbazu.
+We need to go confront this Hellknight who went out the west gate.
+Greta says that "Isger has a long history with Hellknights."

+We all go to sleep for the night.

+We wake up, see her camp smoke in the distance, and Mo' applies poison to everyone's weapons.

+## Crimson Tide Woods

+We enter a clearing and we see the Hellknight.